Baby-safe cleaning: using EWG to help you find safe cleaners

 HOW THE EWG WORKS

-The EWG rates the products from A (lowest concern - no or few known or suspected hazards to health or the environment) to F (highest concern - potentially significant hazards) based on the weight-percentage of their ingredients' ratings.
-That product rating indicates the relative level of concern posed by exposure to the ingredients in this product compared to other product formulations.
+The EWG rates the products from A (lowest concern - no or few known or suspected hazards to health or the environment) to F (highest concern - potentially significant hazards or lack of full disclosure) based on the weight percentage of the rating of the ingredients.
+The product rating indicates the relative level of concern posed by exposure to the ingredients in this product compared to other product formulations.

-The ingredient ratings are based on published scientific literature and include know and suspected hazards to human health and/or the environment.
-Even though the EWG is a US organization, the published scientific literature they use includes research not only from the Environmental Protection Agency (EPA), Food and Drug Administration (FDA) and National Toxicology Program (NTP), but also from the European Union, which typically has stricter rules on chemicals than North American legislation.
+The ingredient ratings are based on published scientific literature and include known and suspected hazards to human health and/or the environment.
+While the EWG is a US organization, its published scientific literature includes research not only from the Environmental Protection Agency (EPA), Food and Drug Administration (FDA), and National Toxicology Program (NTP), but also from the European Union, which typically has stricter rules on chemicals than North American legislation.

-As such, the EWG points out not only health hazards and published by the US government and its organizations, but also suspected health and environmental dangers.
-Therefore, their health concerns include ingredients that are allowed in less stringent eco standards, such as ethoxylated alcohols and sodium lauryl sulfate (SLS) and sodium laureth sulfate (SLES), which are contaminated by carcinogens ethylene oxide and 1,4-dioxane.
+The EWG highlights both health risks identified by U.S. government agencies and potential health and environmental hazards.
+As a result, their health concerns extend to ingredients permitted under less rigorous eco standards, such as ethoxylated alcohols, sodium lauryl sulfate (SLS), and sodium laureth sulfate (SLES), which may be contaminated with the carcinogens ethylene oxide and 1,4-dioxane.

 INCOMPLETE LISTS OF INGREDIENTS AND NON-SPECIFIC INGREDIENTS